COPIOUS COSMOS | Make your summertime garden sing

 At a Pinch(ing out)

-Nothing quite encourages your plant to get productive than pinching out.
+Nothing quite encourages your plants to get more productive than pinching out.
 And here's how that works: once your young plants are about 20cm to 30cm (8” to 12”) tall, you need to shorten the shoot tips by about a third.
-It may look counterproductive to cut off new growth but it will cause them to form more shoots and they'll get bushier.
+It may look counterproductive (and a little bit cruel) to cut off new growth you've so tenderly nourished but it will cause them to form more shoots and they'll get bushier.

 Gaps Be Gone